|

 of life and death.
 He has only one thing to consider in performing any

-- Self-knowledge is the sufficient condition to the good life.
-He
+- Self-knowledge is a sufficient condition to the good life.
+Socrates

 so can virtue.
-Thus, virtue can be taught.
+Thus, Socrates states virtue can be taught.

-private interests.
-Knowledge is sought as a means
+knowledge is sought as a means to ethical action.

 - What one truly knows is the dictates of one's conscience or